 Perfect for a picnic- or Arabian-style wedding, rugs are even more informal than the above pouffes, cushions, pillows, and beanbags.
 In fact, cushions and pillows work very well in conjunction with rugs, or even blankets, to make for a cosy, relaxed ceremony.

 Hay bales or packed straw are great seating options for rustic wedding themes, and tree trunks or tree stumps are great for woodland weddings.
-To stop them itching or poking into your guests and making them uncomfortable though, you can lay a piece of cloth over or put a cushion on each one (maybe with their names stitched into or written on the fabric to act as seat markings?).
+To stop them itching or poking into your guests and making them uncomfortable though, you can lay a piece of cloth over them or put a cushion on each one (maybe with their names stitched into or written on the fabric to act as seat markings?).

 However, when looking at your seating ideas you must think carefully about who is coming to your wedding ceremony.
 Children may have a blast on your bean bags and blankets, but if you have elderly or disabled guests you may have to provide seating that’s more suitable.
 Also, consider your location.
 In a field or on the beach, the legs of your chairs could stick into the ground and make for very uncomfortable sitting.